Why Does a Wedding Cost So Much?

 How can you budget for such a long list of costs?

-The average couple spends over $35,000 on a wedding, according to a 2016 report from The Knot.
-But many couples underestimate their wedding expenses, thinking that their nuptials will fall below the norm.
-After all, a $35,000 price tag sounds astronomical.
-What on earth could cost that much?
+The average couple is spending over $29.858 on a wedding in 2019, according to a report from ValuePenguin.com.
+Many couples underestimate their wedding expenses, thinking or hoping that the cost of their nuptials will fall below the norm.
+After all, a $29,858 price tag sounds astronomical.
+What on Earth could cost that much?

 There's the ring, the venue, the food, the flowers, the invitations, the cake—and that's just the tip of the iceberg.
-Let’s take a look at all the expenses involved with a wedding, just so you have an idea of how much, realistically, you might end up spending.
+Take a look at all the expenses involved with a wedding, so that you can develop an idea of how much, realistically, you might end up spending.

 Major Factors to Consider in Your Wedding Budget

 There are many costs to think about, but here are some of the most common expenses that can make or break your wedding budget:

 - Your guest list: You'll find most venues will charge you per guest for food and beverages, so more wedding guests can equal a significantly larger bill.

 - The venue: It matters where you get married.
 A wedding in New York averages over $80,000, while Alaska brides will spend, on average, less than $20,000.

 - Day and time: The priciest dates are during peak wedding season, and an evening reception will up your costs even more.
 Save your money and opt for a brunch or afternoon reception instead.

 - Style of wedding: Formal weddings often cost more because they up the ante with higher-end food, decor, cake, and entertainment.